AFMC-MAJCOM/task-queue/README.md

 [Swagger documentation for argo workflows](https://argo-workflows.readthedocs.io/en/stable/swagger/)

 Jobs are created as workflows via the submit API endpoint, and are monitored from the workflows API endpoint.
 Details are listed below.

+### Process Worker

+Jobs are created in Python Processes and each process will run a python script provided by the user.

 #### Important endpoints